-“The life-size bronze sculpture of a young girl offering an apple to a horse represents the deep connection between our rural past and our hope for the future,” said UP for Arts Membership Chair, Bunny Nance.
+“The life-size bronze sculpture of a young girl approaching to a horse represents the deep connection between our rural past and our hope for the future,” said UP for Arts Membership Chair Bunny Nance.
 “It not only triggers memories of the early days in University Place but looks forward to the new memories yet to be made.”

 Created in the early 1950s by Charles and Mary Curran, the orchard has played a pivotal role in bringing the community together.
 Many residents have fond memories of visiting the orchard for apples and cider.

 The Curran’s horses, Brewster and Christopher, were also quite popular, accepting apples from visitors and occasionally giving them rides.

 During the early 1990s, developers approached the Currans about selling their land for housing.